 Crastatone – Piancastagnaio

+31 October-4 November.
 The scent of roasted chestnuts at Monte Amiata Chestnut Festival.
-27 October-1 November.

-From Friday, October 27th to Wednesday, November 1st (All Saints’ Day), the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.
+From Wednesday, October 31, to Sunday, November 4, the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.